-A. The Student Council consists of two bodies: School Officers (President, Vice President, Secretary, and Treasurer) who are elected in a school wide election; and Class Officers, who are representatives elected from each advisory.
+A. The Student Council consists of two bodies: School Officers (President, Vice President, Secretary, and Treasurer) who are elected in a school wide election; and two representatives elected from each advisory.
 The Student Council acts as a liaison between the students, faculty, and administration.
 They have fundraisers for school projects, do community service projects, sponsor activities for each grade, and sponsor cultural awareness projects.